How to calculate ABC analysis – a working example

 The good news is that there’s plenty of room for improvement, which will reduce storage, delivery and management costs.

-It’s good practice to adapt your purchasing and inventory policies for each group.
-This could include setting up sophisticated ordering processes for all A items, such as checking every purchase order and spending more time discussing lead times with suppliers to guarantee the best value and timely deliveries.
+Adapting your purchasing and inventory policies for each group is good practice, such as setting up sophisticated ordering processes for all A items.
+For example, checking every purchase order and spending more time discussing lead times with suppliers to guarantee the best value and timely deliveries.

 In contrast, C items should take up much less of your time and could be ordered automatically to save valuable human resources.